Blue = the character – Black = the author – Debbie or Jill

-Debbie had choices to make.
+She had choices to make.
 Difficult life changing choices, for Debbie or Jill.
 Any action will have major ramifications.
-What to do? when to do it? and how may it flow from the turmoil of her twisted mind.
+What to do?
+When to do it?
+And how may it flow from the turmoil of her twisted mind?
 Debbie was very twisted – troubled and completely unsure of her role in current events.

 No such open and frank sharing of personal thoughts in Jill’s world, she had no friends, only work colleagues and some very causal social chatting people she bumped into from time to time.
 Some folks she bumped into in a sexual way but there wasn’t any talking when the clothes came off.
 She came – he came and then they both went, their silent ways.